 Frost control during the bloom period is very important in the control of gray mold.
-The fungus quickly invades plant tissue which has been damaged by frost increasing the spore load in the field.
+The fungus quickly invades plant tissue which has been damaged by frost, increasing the spore load in the field.

+Time Materials per 100 gallons To control

-THIRD COVER Captan-2 pounds, or Gray mold, leaf (When berries are one-third grown) Thylate-2 pounds diseases Gray mold
+THIRD COVER (When berries are Captan-2 pounds, or Gray mold, leaf

+one-third grown) Thylate-2 pounds Gray mold